 Man sentenced for child porn on VHS tape

 Sep.
-3—EBENSBURG — A Johnstown man was sentenced in Cambria County court on Tuesday for fondling a small child as the child slept and filming the incident.
+3—EBENSBURG, Pa. — A Johnstown man was sentenced in Cambria County court on Tuesday for fondling a small child as the child slept and filming the incident.

 Ronald Jose Oshensky Jr., 42, was sentenced to 11 to 23 months' confinement and 36 months' probation on counts of indecent assault of a person less than 13 years of age and corruption of minors.